Althea Sherman: Scientific career

 In 1914, Sherman traveled extensively in Europe, the Middle East, and Asia, to observe various bird species worldwide.
 She published her findings in a series of publications, entitled Birds by the Wayside.
 These publications resulted in an international reputation as an ornithologist.

 At times, Sherman expressed judgement about bird behavior.
 The New York Times quoted Sherman after observing behavior of house wrens in which they invade and destroy the eggs of other birds.
 She felt that many people who were simply bird-lovers and not knowledgeable of bird behavior constructed wren boxes, thereby encouraging house wren population growth at the expense of other species.
 Sherman stated:

 "There are people who deny that the earth is round, and there are other people who deny that the house wren is a bad bird."

-Some ornithologists believed that Sherman was being inappropriately judgmental about house wrens.
+Some ornithologists believed that Sherman was being inappropriately judgmental of house wrens.
 Many people provided bird boxes for house wrens to nest.
 Since these birds prey on other birds, Sherman contended the practice of providing bird boxes gave house wrens an unfair competitive advantage in the wild.
 This debate is sometimes known as "The Great Wren Debate" and has continued well into the 21st century.

 Sherman's publications early in her career reported on observations of bird behavior, while later publications included more extensive interpretations.
 Over the course of her career, she served as a mentor for ornithologist Margaret Morse Nice, who was 30 years younger than Sherman.
 Sherman and Nice corresponded frequently, with Sherman at times offering advice and suggestions.
 She also mentored Oberlin College ornithologist Lynds Jones, with whom Sherman subsequently worked closely on The Wilson Bulletin.

 As a self-taught ornithologist who mostly used a home-crafted outdoor observation facility for her investigations, Sherman mostly avoided the gender discrimination in scientific circles that was common at the time.
 Her scientific endeavors were self-financed, which also aided her overcoming gender discrimination.